 Under the Government’s third package of financial measures to address the impacts of the coronavirus outbreak, the Ministry of Climate and Environment has provided a one-time allocation for research-driven innovation involving low-emissions solutions.
 In connection with this, the Research Council is seeking projects that promote the development of solutions to reduce emissions of greenhouse gases and encourage the transition to a low-emissions or zero-emissions society, as well as projects that lead to solutions to preserve biodiversity.

-Funding is available for R&D-based innovation projects related to land-based food and other land-based bioresources.
+Funding is available for R&D-based innovation projects related to land-based food, forests and other land-based bioresources.